SuzanTurner/SuzanTurner/README.md

-Hey there, I'm **Yadhnika Wakde** - I make shit that works, don't ask me how, don't ask me why.
+I'm **Yadhnika Wakde** - I make shit that works, don't ask me how, don't ask me why.

 ### I can do anything as I am a Dev, and here's an example: